gbmhunter/NinjaTerm/README.md

 `java -jar NinjaTerm.jar debug`

 This will instruct NinjaTerm to output debug information to your default user directory (on Windows this is `C:\Users\<your user name>\`.
 The file name should be in the format `NinjaTerm-<DATE>-DEBUG.log`.

+You can also use the command-line parameter `no-splash` to stop the splash-screen from running.
+This can be useful for speeding things up when debugging.

 Changelog